Do You Need a Bike Computer? Benefits & Disadvantages Explained

 3. They Can Navigate You Through Places You Don’t Know

-You can, for example, create a route using Komoot and then export it to the bike computer.
-It will then provide you with turn-by-turn directions.
+Most bike computers come with pre-loaded maps.
+They are most helpful when you want to ride in unfamiliar areas.
+For example, you can create a route using Komoot and then export it to the bike computer.
+The computer will then provide you with turn-by-turn directions.

 4. They Are Easy to Read and Access

-You don’t have to worry about dropping your phone.
 You also don’t need anything else to use a cycling computer* besides a bike computer mount.
 But it’s often included in the packing.

 5. They Are More Suitable for Cycling Than Your Smartphone